YSC Frequently Asked Questions

 I have a young child.
 Can I participate in YSC with her?

 Unfortunately, the YSC program cannot accommodate families or young children at this time, due mostly to a lack of appropriate family housing.
-Also, the Center cannot provide childcare while parents are working or attending weekly meetings, making it very difficult for them to fulfill their basic program commitments.
+Also, the Center cannot provide childcare while parents are engaged in the Service & Learning Program, making it very difficult for them to fulfill their basic program commitments.

 What does a commitment to this program involve?